Tag Archive for: LPC

 “Our Journey Together With Benita A. Esposito”

 In the following story, you’ll see how a distressed couple on the verge of divorce transformed their marriage in six months.
 The story is told by the wife.
-If you want to skip the details, scroll to the end to read about the breakthroughs and what worked in therapy.
+Scroll to the end to read about the breakthroughs and what worked in therapy.

 Share